kekyo/Epoxy/README.md

 ## History

+* 1.11.0:
+  * Modified messages when Anchor/Pile connection is not made or fails (#30)
+  * Obsoleted operations with static methods of `GlobalService`.
+Use `GlobalService.Accessor` instead.
+    * The F# language allows extensions to static members, but they are adapted to be referenced from the `Accessor` property as in C#.
 * 1.10.0:
   * Added `RegisterExplicit<TService>()` and `UnregisterExplicit<TService>()` to GlobalService.
     These allow management even if the `GlobalService` attribute is not applied to the target interface.